Inbound Marketing Strategy

 Social media is also useful for creating event posts, sharing important events appointments within the company, product launches, getting customer feedback and so on.
 The more the likes and sharing activity on your social media page, the better will be the brand awareness created and consequently to sales conversions.

-Organisational marketing can be best done through LinkedIn which is a professional networking forum.
+Organizational marketing can be best done through LinkedIn which is a professional networking forum.
 New appointments, new product launches, opinion on strategies and trends in the market can all be discussed through Linkedin Posts and also through the LinkedIn Pulse.

 YouTube has emerged as a popular medium for sharing videos by the fashion industry, music, film industry, motivational speakers, corporate training firms, market research, market news, analysis and advisories, nutrition, health, fitness, sports, art, dance, news media and variety of other professions.
 YouTube videos typically of three minutes to five-minute duration are searched for or shared according to how interesting or relevant the topic is for a large audience.
-There has been no limit to the kind of videos that have been uploaded to YouTube and also shared through the social media.
+There has been no limit to the kind of videos that have been uploaded to YouTube and also shared through social media.

 The first step in the inbound marketing strategy is to attract potential customers to your company.
 For that, all the media outlined above- Websites, Social media, blogs, YouTube have to be optimized with relevant content.
 The quality of the content, their relevance to your target audience, the authenticity of information, design and appearance aesthetics add to the appeal of the content to attract the audience.